-The principal purpose of the fund is to finance the costs of recruitment and formation of students preparing for the priesthood and permanent diaconate in the Archdiocese.
-At the start of the academic year in September 2016, there were 7 students for the priesthood at St Mary's College, Oscott, Birmingham, 4 students at the Venerable English College, Rome, and 1 student at the Venerable English College in Valladolid, Spain.
-There were also 14 students undertaking the four-year permanent diaconate course at Oscott.
+The principal purpose of the fund is to finance the costs of formation of students preparing for the priesthood and permanent diaconate in the Archdiocese.
+The fund also finances the cost of clergy who are doing further studies and events organised for the ongoing formation of clergy.
+At the start of the academic year in September 2017 there were seven students for the priesthood at St Mary's College, Oscott, four students at the Venerable English College, Rome and one student at the Venerable English College in Valladolid, Spain.
+In 2017, there were also seventeen students in formation for the permanent diaconate.